Storming of the Bastille: Background

-During the Louis XVI, France faced a major economic crisis caused in part by the cost of intervening in the American Revolution and exacerbated by regressive taxes as well as poor harvests in the late 1780s.
+During the reign of Louis XVI, France faced a major economic crisis caused in part by the cost of intervening in the American Revolution and exacerbated by regressive taxes as well as poor harvests in the late 1780s.
 Furthermore, Finance Minister Calonne, Louis XVI's replacement for Jacques Necker, thought that lavish spending would secure loans by presenting the monarchy as wealthy.
-That only added to Louis' financial woes.
+This only added to Louis' financial woes.
 On 5 May 1789, the Estates General convened to deal with the issue but were held back by archaic protocols and the conservatism of the Second Estate, representing the nobility, which made up less than 2% of France's population.

 On 17 June the Third Estate, with its representatives drawn from the commoners, reconstituted itself as the National Assembly, a body whose purpose was the creation of a French constitution.
 The king initially opposed that development but was forced to acknowledge the authority of the assembly, which renamed itself the National Constituent Assembly on 9 July.

-Paris, close to insurrection and in François Mignet's words, "intoxicated with liberty and enthusiasm", showed wide support for the Assembly.
+Paris, close to insurrection and, in François Mignet's words, "intoxicated with liberty and enthusiasm", showed wide support for the Assembly.
 The press published the debates, and political debate spread beyond the Assembly itself into the public squares and halls of the capital.
 The Palais-Royal and its grounds became the site of an ongoing meeting.

-The crowd, on the authority of the meeting at the Palais-Royal, broke open the Prisons of the Abbaye to release some grenadiers of the French Guards who had been reportedly imprisoned for refusing to fire on the people.
-The Assembly recommended the imprisoned guardsmen receive the clemency of the king, return to prison for a token one-day period, and receive a pardon.
+The crowd, on the authority of the meeting at the Palais-Royal, broke open the Prisons of the Abbaye to release some 14 grenadiers of the French Guards who had been reportedly imprisoned for refusing to fire on the people.
+The Assembly reached an agreement with the King in which the freed guardsmen returned to prison for a token one-day period and had their names struck from the army registry.
 The rank and file of the regiment, which had been considered reliable, now leaned toward the popular cause.